 Kate Bush is still here, too.
 I wish I’d been able to go to England a few years ago, when she performed live for the first time in almost 30 years, in a multi-night residency.

-The title of that tour, Before The Dawn, made me think of all the nights I spent listening to Hounds of Love.
+The title of that tour, Before The Dawn, made me think of all those turbulent high school nights I spent listening to Hounds of Love.